 At its heart is Howth harbour with its fishing trawlers and yachting marina - Howth Yacht Club.

 Howth is best discovered on foot and the waterfront and piers are a good starting point on your exploration of the area.
-They afford a great view of the enchanting Ireland's Eye offshore and of the village itself-if you can drag yourself away from the many fishmongers dotted along the way.
+They afford a great view of the enchanting Ireland's Eye offshore and of the village itself.

 Bog of Frogs Walking Loop - a 10km walking loop around Howth Head Peninsula

 Dublin Boat Cruises - a 90minute cruise between Howth and Dun Laoghaire, see Dublin frokm a differnet angle.